 \section{Related Work}

-It is a known fact that neural networks models are most of the times over-parametrized, i.e., the number of the model's parameters that must be trained and the consequent complexity of the model overshoot the one actually needed by the problem at hand.
+It is a known fact that neural networks models are often over-parametrised, i.e., the number of the model's parameters that must be trained and the resulting complexity of the model exceed the one needed by the problem at hand.
 Due to this fact, several methods have been proposed to reduce the size of a neural network model (i.e., lower the number of parameters).
-The challenge of all such methods is to find a way to obtain a final network model that has only the very necessary number of parameters needed to achieve the same accuracy of the ``over-parametrized model''.
-In the literature, three main directions have emerged along with we can categorize the algorithmic solutions that cope with such a problem.
+The challenge of all such methods is finding a way to obtain a final network model with only the necessary number of parameters needed to achieve the same accuracy as the ``over-parametrised model''.
+In the literature, three main directions have emerged, along with we can categorise the algorithmic solutions that cope with such a problem.